Septic vs Sewer System

 In the civilized world, every building has some kind of sewer system to deal with wastewater from toilets, sinks, showers, washing machines, and other appliances.
 Cities usually handle this for residents, with a large-scale sewage system, but it’s expensive to run the lines from house to house, especially in rural areas.
 The further out you go, the more likely it will be that the home or business you purchase will have an on-site waste treatment facility, aka a septic system.
 Both work in a very similar way, but if you have a septic system, you’re responsible for the upkeep and maintenance.

-How Septic and City Sewer System are the Same
+How Septic and City Sewer Systems are the Same

 Treatment in both types of systems starts out the same.
 Pipes carry everything that goes down a drain out to a sewage tank.
 In the sewage tank, the wastewater divides into three layers; scum, effluent, and sludge.
 The scum is made up of buoyant things, like oil, grease, and toilet paper, so it floats to the top.
 The sludge is made of heavier things, like waste and detergent.
 The fluid that’s suspended in the middle is effluent.
 The effluent is mostly clear of solids, but it’s still full of bacteria.
 In either type of setup, the effluent goes on to another area for further processing.
 The remaining scum and sludge are disposed of.